 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-Liabilities and deferred inflows of resources exceeded assets and deferred outflows of resources by \$95,200 at the close of 2021 mainly due to the recording of a liability for postemployment benefits (OPEB) totaling \$2.9 million.
+Assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$279,000 at the close of 2022.

-Net position of \$580,000 reflects the Collaborative's net investment in capital assets (e.g., building, building improvements, vehicles, and equipment); less any related debt used to acquire those assets that is still outstanding.
+Net position of \$378,000 reflects the Collaborative's net investment in capital assets (e.g., building, building improvements, vehicles, and equipment); less any related debt used to acquire those assets that is still outstanding.
 The Collaborative uses these capital assets to provide services to pupils; consequently, these assets are not available for future spending.
-The remaining balance of unrestricted net position resulted in a \$675,000 deficit mainly relating to the effect of recording other postemployment benefit liabilities through June 30, 2021.
+The remaining balance of unrestricted net position resulted in a \$100,000 deficit mainly relating to the effect of recording other postemployment benefit liabilities through June 30, 2022.